robinoud/BADS7604_HW4_Transfer_Learning/README.md

 <p align="center">
 <img src="https://github.com/robinoud/BADS7604_HW4_Transfer_Learning/blob/0236b467df162ed81b1eb582e0c5629e93364ea9/CNN%20for%20image%20classification.png" style="width:600px;"/></p>

 In this experiment, we have used six ImageNet-pretrained models such as VGG16, ResNet50, EfficientNetB0 to reuse lower layers of the models (**`feature extractor`**) and train only on layers of **`classifier`** with our custom dataset due to the small dataset differing from the ImageNet dataset.
+This also results in a shorter training time when compared to Fine-Tuning.

 ### The best model